SMotaal/experimental/modules/disambiguation/README.md

 Other platforms that deal with external code face similar complexities for interoperability between ECMAScript modules and other JavaScript modules formats that must be evaluated as Global code, (wrapped) Function code, or Eval code.

 While implementors obviously opt for design decisions that limit these occurrences, it is essential to also appreciate that 100% out-of-band source text disambiguation often comes with trade-offs and those may be of more significant draw-backs to the enduser experience compared to the previously mentioned case for browsers.

+## Scope

+This work focuses on the disambiguation of source text based on discriminating syntax features for source texts lacking the necessary out-of-band details, using performant parsing approaches for locating the first valid occurrence of a positively discriminating feature, including but not limited to special `pragma` inserted by the authors for making the determination.

+-->

 ## Motivation